-The quality of a service professionals voice sets the tone for each customer conversation.
-The well trained voice will sound confident, trustworthy, interested, and likeable, and will smooth the way to a positive interaction.
+The quality of a service professional’s voice sets the tone for each customer conversation.
+The well trained voice will sound confident, trustworthy, interested, and likable, and will smooth the way to a positive interaction.

 Now you can help your staff hone their vocal skills with this four part training package.

 Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, and downloadable Quizzes and Certificates.

 The Training Booklets may be used on their own as a handout or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.

 In a quick-reading and engaging tone, the training booklet will show reps how to identify and overcome common speech problems and protect and care for their voices.